-The County of San Bernardino Special Districts Department allocates the cost of salaries and benefits, compensated absences, administrative services, and management services to the CSA.
-These costs are presented on the financial statements as professional services, an operating expense.
+The San Bernardino County Special Districts Department allocates the cost of salaries and benefits, compensated absences, administrative services, and management services to the CSA.
+These costs are presented on the financial statements as salaries and benefits, an operating expense.

 When both restricted and unrestricted resources are available for use, it is the government's policy to use restricted resources first, and then unrestricted resources as they are needed.